deckameron/Ti.BottomNavigation/README.md

         backgroundRipple : false,
         rippleColor : "#FFFFFF", //Only used when backgroundRipple = false

-        hideInactiveButtonTitle : true,
+        hideInactiveButtonTitle : false,
-        //inactiveFontColor : "#99FFFFFF", //Only used when hideInactiveButtonTitle = false
+        inactiveFontColor : "#99FFFFFF", //Only used when hideInactiveButtonTitle = false

         canExpandTabOnSelect : true
 });